 If you have ever purchased premium software for design, music, SEO, or development, then you will have been sent a recurring invoice.
 The same is true for companies that work in rented office buildings.

-A well-structured recurring invoice can make life much easier for the customer and the contractor.
+A well-structured recurring option can make life much easier for the customer and the contractor.
 Not only can it be sent automatically but the customer can also create an automatic payment to ensure that the provider gets paid on time.

 You can bill your clients by sending them an invoice.
 There are a few things to get right with your billing.
 Here's a short list: